abhinav4848/Obsidian-Medicine/drugs contraindicated in pregnancy.md

 UTI Alternatives:
 - Amoxicillin (but only if culture shows sensitivity),
 - Cefalexin (1st gen cephalosporin.
 2nd choice in UTI after Nitrofurantoin.
 Even if culture not available.
-Plus it can be used for both upper and [lower UTI](onenote:#Nephrology&section-id={145871C2-3C63-4A25-A087-79EA3E5CD53A}&page-id={2D2A9352-3D83-44A8-977A-31B8E3FF414E}&object-id={6A72BD48-34E7-42AC-8FDA-DFAFD5BB9CB3}&8C&base-path=https://d.docs.live.net/450c0e1b0b9c7922/Documents/Onenote/MBBS/PLAB.one).
+Plus it can be used for both [[pyelonephritis|upper]] and lower UTI.
 Has 10% cross reactivity with penicillin but this is too low to worry about),
 - Erythromycin